mattkanwisher/mattkanwisher.github.com/source/_posts/2012-07-19-handling-blocking-io-in-go.markdown

 title: "Handling blocking IO in GO."
 date: 2012-07-19 20:17
 comments: true
-categories:
+categories: golang go io
 ---

-So I was trying to write a simple system monitoring server in (Go)[http://golang.org/] and one of the problems I ran into was blocking IO, so for example if you need to spawn a sub process and listen to it's output you need to spawn a seperate go routines to monitor it.
+So I was trying to write a simple system monitoring server in [Go](http://golang.org/) and one of the problems I ran into was blocking IO, so for example if you need to spawn a sub process and listen to it's output you need to spawn a seperate go routines to monitor it.
 Thats fine, however the problem is if you ever have a piece of blocking IO that never returns like say your spawning "tail -f" you will have no way of killing the goroutine.
 I love blocking IO, but not having a mechanism to timeout on blocking IO seems like a big deficiency.
 So lets start with a really simple example of how the blocking IO works and build up to solve my problem.

 ``` go